[Moderate revision–posted 2/15/19 (replaces 8/10/16 edition)]

 c. university administrators who have working relationships with the dean;

-d. a sample of faculty and staff leaders in the college or unit; and
+d. a representative sample of faculty and staff chosen by the PSVP in consultation with faculty;

 8. The committee will meet with the PSVP to review and clarify points in the report, as needed.
 Following the meeting with the review committee and a follow-up session with representative faculty (to discuss the dean's and the college/unit's performance during the past five years), a copy of the report will be provided to the dean.
 The PSVP will meet with the dean to discuss the contents of the report and consideration of changes, if any, to be made.
 The review committee's report and the dean's written response to the report will be used by the PSVP to consult with the President regarding reappointment.
 Reappointment or alternative decisions (e.g., reappointment for a shorter term or non-reappointment) shall be the collective decision of the PSVP and the President, possibly following consultation with the review committee.
 The PSVP will report to the faculty of the college/unit involved, summarizing results of the review, within 30 days of receiving the report.